 The term Discrete Event Simulation (DES) has been established as an umbrella term subsuming various kinds of computer simulation approaches, all based on the general idea of making a computational model of real-world system conceived as a discrete dynamic system by representing its state with the help of state variables, and modeling its dynamics by modeling the events that are responsible for its state changes.

 There is, however, no generally accepted definition of DES.
 Rather, there are a number of different DES formalisms (like Petri Nets, State Charts, Event Graphs or DEVS) and there are different DES simulation tools/frameworks.
-Many of them (like Arena, Simio and AnyLogic) are based on the Processing Network (PN) paradigm where "work items" enter a system (at a source node), and are then subject to a number of processing actvities performed at corresponding processing nodes using certain resources, before they leave the system (at a sink node).
+Many of them (like Arena, Simio and AnyLogic) are based on the Processing Network (PN) paradigm where "work objects" enter a system (at an entry node), and are then subject to a number of processing actvities performed at corresponding processing nodes using certain resources, before they leave the system (at an exit node).
 In many textbooks and tutorials, DES is is confused with the PN paradigm.
 However, the PN paradigm is not a general DES approach, because it is limited to problems that can be modeled as processing networks such as production lines or service provision networks.
-But many other discrete event systems, such as inventory systems, business enterprises, consumer markets or socio-technical systems like elevators, do not correspond to processing networks.
+But many other discrete event systems, such as inventory systems, business enterprises, consumer markets or socio-technical systems like elevators or road traffic, do not correspond to processing networks.

 Examples of DES Models with Next-Event Time Progression

 The following example models are based on Object-Event Simulation (OES).

 - Inventory Management: An inventory management system for a single product shop with a continuous replenishment policy based on a reorder point.